 Here my top five recommendations on how to win the fight against fleas and ticks.

 1. Utilize Long-Lasting, Quick-Killing Flea and Tick Products

-There are many flea and tick prevention products available today—both over-the-counter and prescription—but how do you know what will work the best for your pet?
+There are many flea and tick prevention products available today—both over-the-counter and prescription—but how do you know which dog flea and tick control is the best?